-See Appendix C: Position Descriptions in this Management Information Circular & Appendix B to the 2014 Annual Information Form, filed on www.sedar.com and incorporated by reference in this circular.
+See Appendix C: Position Descriptions to this circular & Appendix B: Position Description - Audit Committee Chair to the 2015 Annual Information Form, filed on www.sedar.com and incorporated by reference in this circular.

 Disclose whether or not the Board of Directors and CEO have developed a written position description for the CEO.